How to Make Hummus (8 Flavors)

-- Romesco: 1 or 2 roasted red peppers, ½ cup chopped roma tomatoes, ½ tsp smoked paprika optionally replace the lemon juice with lime juice
+- Roasted Pepper: 1 or 2 roasted red peppers, ½ tsp smoked paprika optionally replace the lemon juice with lime juice

 - Roasted Garlic: ½ head roasted garlic**

 - Choose a flavor you would like to make.
 Add the base ingredients plus the flavor makers to a food processor.
-Blitz until smooth and creamy.
+Blitz until smooth and creamy, adding a dash of chickpea juice as needed to achieve a smooth and creamy texture.
 For best texture, let cool in the fridge for an hour before eating.